MaterializeInc/materialize/doc/user/content/transform-data/patterns/durable-subscriptions.md

 {{< important >}}

-Configuring indexes to retain history is not fully supported and is not recommended.
+Configuring indexes to retain history is not recommended.
 Instead, consider creating a materialized view for your subscription query and configuring the history retention period on that view.

 {{</ important >}}